9409046853

 2. Prepare Your Manuscript

-Writing a high-quality manuscript is essential for publication in a peer reviewed medicalp journal.
+Writing a high-quality manuscript is essential for publication in a peer reviewed medical journal.
 A well-structured paper improves both readability and acceptance chances.

 Standard Structure of a Research Paper: